 When it comes to losing fat and dropping weight, the workout basics should take a different approach to regular weight training or endurance cardio.
 The key is boosting metabolism in order to keep burning fat long after your workout is over and not just as a brief bypass product of your exertion.

-Normal workouts with plenty of rest between sets or endless, slow cardio session on treadmills do little to increase your metabolism.
+Normal workouts with plenty of rest between sets or endless, slow cardio sessions on treadmills do little to increase your metabolism.
 Sure, jogging or cycling will be good for your heart and increasing weight resistance will tone and grow your muscles which in turn will burn more calories, but it is just not enough to seriously challenge your body into metabolic overdrive.

 Let’s start with weight resistance.
-Even if you do not want join a gym or have no access to it, you can easily implement your workouts at home with little or no equipment at all.
+Even if you do not want to join a gym or have no access to it, you can easily implement your workouts at home with little or no equipment at all.
 The basic idea is to employ the greatest amount of your muscle mass in the shortest period of time so as to challenge your cardiovascular and nervous system.

-It’s your responsibility to check always with your doctor first to have an all clear, as these workouts can be challenging and these ideas are meant for informational purpose only, furthermore you can find a lot of information online just by Googling Interval Training and Circuit Training.
+It’s your responsibility to check always with your doctor first to have an all clear, as these workouts can be challenging and these ideas are meant for informational purpose only, furthermore, you can find a lot of information online just by Googling Interval Training and Circuit Training.

 Start with squat, the king of exercises.
-Even without a machine or a barbell, you could perform it with correct form for as many repetition as you can, initially down with your thighs parallel to the floor, and later with your bum down to the floor as you get fitter and better.
+Even without a machine or a barbell, you could perform it with correct form for as many repetitions as you can, initially down with your thighs parallel to the floor, and later with your bum down to the floor as you get fitter and better.

-Once finished the set, switch immediately to ab crunches while your legs are resting and again perform as many repetitions as you can handle.
+Once finished with the set, switch immediately to ab crunches while your legs are resting and again perform as many repetitions as you can handle.
 Next, get a straight bar or a broom above your head and perform side leans for your core obliques.

 A better version of it would be to keep one dumbbell in your right hand, if you have, so as to offer increased resistance to your left obliques and then switch hand and repeat.

-As you get stronger you can then reach lower and lower towards the floor to get more body weight onto your hands and more effort for your chest and shoulders.
+As you get stronger you can then reach lower and lower towards the floor to get more bodyweight onto your hands and more effort for your chest and shoulders.

-In order to specifically target your deltoids you may want to invest in a pair of light, inexpensive dumbbells, few pounds each to start with.
+In order to specifically target your deltoids, you may want to invest in a pair of light, inexpensive dumbbells, few pounds each to start with.
 Grab them and with your hand supinated (palms facing upwards) raise them in front of you until your arms are parallel to the floor.

 Use proper form and carry on for as many reps you can handle, then switch to side pronated (palms down) raises with the same dumbbells up to a crucifix position again with your arms parallel to the floor.
 Do not go heavy with resistance on any exercise, stay on the 15 to 30 reps (or more if lighter) and keep proper form.

-You can vary exercises and change repetition patterns or break down the cycle in smaller parts as your fitness require, but the idea is to strive to perform as many exercises as possible in the shortest possible time so as to build stamina but most importantly challenge your body into raising its metabolism well after the end of the workout so as to keep burning fat continuously and lose weight.
+You can vary exercises and change repetition patterns or break down the cycle in smaller parts as your fitness requirements, but the idea is to strive to perform as many exercises as possible in the shortest possible time so as to build stamina but most importantly challenge your body into raising its metabolism well after the end of the workout so as to keep burning fat continuously and lose weight.

 Aside from bodyweight or equipment exercises, you could implement the same idea of metabolic response by simply performing cardio in a pattern of short, intense outbursts followed by rest or alternating slow and fast cycles not stop.

-For example you could walk and then run and a higher pace than your normal jogging or treadmill sessions, then walk again (without stopping), then sprint again.
+For example, you could walk and then run and a higher pace than your normal jogging or treadmill sessions, then walk again (without stopping), then sprint again.

-As you get fitter you may start with jogging, then switch to quick bursts of sprinting, then back to jogging non stop.
-Again, this way of training (Interval Training) is more challenging, though less boring, than regular slow cardio, but this is why is also more effective at keeping your metabolic rate and fat burning high, just like non-stop full body workouts, and you need to check your health with a doctor first and build up stamina and fitness with time.
+As you get fitter you may start with jogging, then switch to quick bursts of sprinting, then back to jogging non-stop.
+Again, this way of training (Interval Training) is more challenging, though less boring, than regular slow cardio, but this is why is also more effective at keeping your metabolic rate and fat burning high, just like non-stop full-body workouts, and you need to check your health with a doctor first and build up stamina and fitness with time.

 These fat burning workouts are not for the faint heart but also the best for burning fat and losing weight faster than any traditional method.